Are you considering buying life insurance but don’t know what it covers? This post is for you.

 - Accidental death: This includes accidental drug overdose

-- Suicide: If the suicide exclusion period is over, the insurer will issue the death benefit to the beneficiaries.
+- Suicide: If the suicide exclusion period is over, the insurance company will issue the death benefit to the beneficiaries.

 - Homicide: As long as the beneficiary has no role in the murder, the insurance carrier will pay out the death claim.

-If the insured is severely ill, the insurer may agree to pay a part of the benefits before their death.
+If the insured is severely ill, the life insurance company may agree to pay a part of the benefits before their death.

 What life insurance does not cover

-Now that we have seen what life insurance covers, let’s find out what it does not cover.
+Now that we have answered the question "what does life insurance cover," let’s find out what it does not cover.

 Life insurance will not issue a death benefit payout to your loved ones in certain circumstances, such as the following: